parasdev123/INST377-Final/docs/final.md

 -Axios

 #### How/if your final system helps to address the problem
-Our system addresses the problem through the utilization of these elements:
-- Axios is used to retrieve data from the backend.
-- The React-map-gl is used to host a map as well as plot points.
-- Lastly, the Semantic-ui/bootstrap is used to create the navbar and many other ui elements.
+-What our final system does to address the problem is it seeks out the locations of the services.
+Our stakeholders can use our system to address any problems of redistributing the services that they provided in their county more equaly towards the people that live there

 #### Challenges faced and impact on final design